August-Alm/theta/README.md

 The interpreter adds top-level definitions (that can be referenced in other top-level definitions) and syntax sugar for local let-bindings.
 Reduction is call-by-value.

-__TODOs__
+__TODO__

-Prove Church-Rosser for the calculus.
+Formalise the reduction rules with more rigour.
 Prove formally the claims about faithfully modelling the type semantics of λΠ-calculus.
 Add the possibility to have recursive definitions (giving access to inductive encodings for types like lists).
 Investigate how techniques for sharing, which are crucial for fast lambda reduction, can be extended to optimized reduction engines of the Theta Calculus.
 Ponder if the calculus would be suitable as a core language for an optionally typed Lisp, or as an intermediate language of a theorem prover.